Skip to main content

 return finalPack;

-Update After testing I noticed that the concat() method does not work on arrays that are sent as references (in this case the 'hand' array) and hence I have to use the push.apply() method.
-Please see the MDN reference for further details.
+Update After testing, I noticed that concat() doesn’t work on arrays sent as references (in this case the “hand” array), so I switched to push.apply().
+See the MDN reference for details.

 function draw(pack, amount, hand, initial) {